TIDES-transit/TIDES/docs/governance/index.md

 ### Version 1.0

-- Initial release of the ODS Governance document.
+- Initial release of the TIDES Governance document.
 - Establishment of governance principles, roles, policies, and procedures.